 Dowries

 Aristocratic girls could be betrothed or married at very young ages, so as to keep their destiny secure in case of the father’s death.
-Royal girls were actually married as “adults” as young as 12.
-The four daughters of the Count of Provence (Raymond IV) all married French or English royalty when they were between the ages of 12 and 16; their betrothal negotiations began as young as 10.
+Royal girls were married as “adults” as young as age 12.
+The four daughters of Raymond IV, Count of Provence all married French or English royalty when they were between the ages of 12 and 16; their betrothal negotiations had begun when each girl was about ten.
 But poorer girls did not marry so young.
 Even at that time, people were aware that bearing children was safer in later teen years.
 So marriage was typically between 16 and 20, for girls, though it varied widely with time and place.

 The young man’s family was expected to bestow property on the couple, too, and this was called the dower.
-(We’re probably seeing the Indo-European root “da” for “give” here, also used in “endowment.”)
-Marriage negotiations could be carried out with several prospective brides and grooms at the same time, since they were blatantly contract negotiations.
-Again, we can look down on this process, but if a girl’s family could pull together a neat enough dowry to merit a dower offer of a small farm with a real stone house, the girl was more likely to survive into old age with a warm house and an adequate diet.
+Marriage negotiations could be carried out with several prospective brides and grooms at the same time, since these negotiations were quite openly about money and situation more than about persons.
+If a girl’s family could pull together a neat enough dowry to merit a dower offer of a small farm several cows and a solid stone house, the girl was more likely to survive into old age with a warm house and an adequate diet.
 The stakes were high.

 Even poor girls brought something into the marriage.
 There are records of betrothal agreements that record dowries consisting of a set of sheets and a copper pot.
-If that’s what the family could give her, that’s what she had.
-At the very bottom would be girls who could only be given a set of pewter spoons; at the top were girls who brought with them manors and farms.
+At the very bottom of the social scale would be girls whose family could spare only a set of pewter spoons; at the top were girls who brought with them manors and farms.

-In this system, love meant the way you treated someone.
+In this system, “love” meant the way you treated someone.
 A girl could promise to love her husband without knowing him because it meant that she would keep his secrets, cook his food, and make sure he got basic medical care if he was sick or injured.
+That was love.
 The man’s promise to love was similarly pragmatic.
 In an unsentimental time when most marriages ended a few years later with death, the stakes were high, but the expectations were low.
-Happiness was staying alive.
+Happiness meant staying alive, and the marriage was a survival pact.

 This entry was posted in Medieval cycle of life, Women and tagged , .
 Bookmark the permalink.